by Attorney Howard F. Dworman

 - restoring your gun rights is “not contrary to public interest.”

 It is important to understand that BATF has not allocated the funds, to make the determinations, in quite some time.
-For the foreseeable future, it appears the Federal Government does not intend to fund the BATF division responsible for gun right restoration.
+For the foreseeable future, it appears the Federal Government does not intend to fund the BATF division responsible for gun rights restoration.

 All is not lost.
 An alternative option is available.
-You can apply for a Pardon from the President of the United States of America.
+You can apply for a pardon from the President of the United States of America.
 If successful, your conviction will be Pardoned; effectively “expunged” for lack of a better term.
 Thus, not only are your rights restored but your conviction is as-if it never happened.
 Keep in mind, applying for a Presidential Pardon is not a simple process and there are no time limits for the President to grant or deny the application.

 * Please keep in mind, this is general information not intended to apply to a particular person or their case(s).
 Also, caveats exist within many of these statutes that may apply to a particular person or their case(s).
 This information is intended to provide general statutory language.